sarkershantonu/java-for-testers/problems/qa/test-case/readme.md

 - END Date > A calender date picker

 You need to find
-1. How many test cases can be created?
+1. How many test cases can be created? (min, with all possible scenarios)
 2. Define those test cases
 3. Which will be success and which will be failed